Granular Linux

-Granular, or Granular Linux, was a Linux distribution targeted at the common desktop users.
+Granular, or Granular Linux, was a Linux distribution targeted at common desktop users.
 Granular was based on PCLinuxOS and came as an installable live CD.
 The CD version of Granular featured two desktop environments – KDE and a development version of Enlightenment.
 Where KDE is a full-featured desktop environment, Enlightenment is a lightweight desktop shell which is markedly faster than KDE.